Purity and separation for oriented matroids

-After removing leaves (which are coloops of the corresponding oriented matroid), we get that $G'$ is a union of a cycle and an edge between two of its vertices, and then the condition of $\sigma$ being of Type III is precisely the extra condition on $\coloc$ in Definition~\ref{dfn:graph_coloc}.
+After removing leaves (which are coloops of the corresponding oriented matroid), we get that $G'$ is a union of three paths with the same start and the same end and non-overlapping interiors.
+If each path has at least two edges then $G$ is not outerplanar, so we may assume that one of the paths is a single edge $e$, and so $G'$ is a union of a cycle and $e$.
+And then the condition of $\sigma$ being of Type III is precisely the extra condition on $\coloc$ in Definition~\ref{dfn:graph_coloc}.

-We are now ready to prove that the graph $K_4$ is not pure.
+We are now ready to prove that the (outerplanar) graph $K_4$ is not pure.
 Consider the collection $\WS$ of four total orientations of $K_4$ in Figure~\ref{fig:K_4}.

 We claim that $\WS$ is $K_4$-separated but does not belong to any maximal \emph{by size} $K_4$-separated collection.
 It is clear that $\WS$ is $K_4$-separated because for each cycle of $K_4$, there is at most one orientation in $\WS$ that orients it.